- How To Use

 - 1/4" diameter shaft (designed to be used with an air die grinder or drill)

-- Made with zinc plated steel for excellent durability
+- Machined from stainless steel for excellent durability

-- Includes template for creating your own size wheels
+- Template for creating your own size wheels is included as well

 Tags: Cleaning, Pad, Wheel, Scuff, Scotch, Abrasive, Sanding, Drum, Buff, Buffing, Die Grinder Attachment, Wheel Adapter, Adapter, Mandrel, Shank, Template